JordanCWard/TikTok-Project/Analysis.md

 plt.show()
 ```

 ![output_54_0](https://github.com/user-attachments/assets/2f0c036a-c9e3-4659-a283-adb3ac72a935)

-The overwhelming majority of videos received fewer than 10,000 shares, with the distribution being heavily right-skewed.

 #### **video_download_count**

-Create a box plot to examine the spread of values in the `video_download_count` column.
+The majority of videos were downloaded fewer than 500 times, though some exceeded 12,000 downloads.
+Once again, the distribution is heavily right-skewed.

 ```python
 # Boxplot to visualize distribution of `video_download_count`